 Keep the empty water bottle handy.
-After you get through security, you can fill it at an airport water fountain rather than pay for incredibly expensive bottled water.
+After you get through security, you can fill it at an airport water fountain rather than pay for costly bottled water.

 A first aid kit hopefully won’t be needed, but it’s nice to have in the event of a paper cut or minor scratches and scrapes.
-These days, it’s a good idea to keep a small bottle of hand sanitizer in your carry-on as well.
+These days, it’s also a good idea to keep a small bottle of hand sanitizer in your carry-on.

-Airline air can be quite drying, which is where the lip balm and water bottle come in handy.
+Airline air can be quite drying, where the lip balm and water bottle are handy.
 You’ll thank us for these small but mighty travel packing tips.

 14. Checked Luggage

-With these travel packing tips, you’ll make your journey a little easier in many different ways.
+With these travel packing tips, you’ll make your journey more accessible in many ways.
 If you have more packing tips to share, please do so.
 Enjoy your next trip.